-The cumulative translation adjustments reserve represents the cumulative currency translation differences relating to
+The cumulative translation adjustments reserve represents the cumulative currency translation differences relating to the consolidation of Group companies that use functional currencies other than euro.

 26. Share-based payments

 The Group operates several equity-based compensation plans, including share option plans, a share appreciation rights plan and share award plans to compensate employees for services rendered.
 The share option plans and the share award plans are equity-settled, whereas the share appreciation rights plan is a cash-settled plan.
 Besides these plans, the Group introduced in 2007 a Performance Share Plan as well as Employee share purchase plans in the UK and the USA.